The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Introduction

-In MIMO ISAC, \cite{CaireFTISAC2023, mimoCRBTWC24} characterized the fundamental trade-off between communication MI and the sensing CRLB.
-In terms of MIMO ISAC precoding optimization, \cite{liuSDPtsp20, liuFanCRLBopt22} developed semidefinite programming (SDP)-based precoding optimization methods to enhance the sensing accuracy, while satisfying prescribed signal-to-interference-plus-noise-ratio (SINR) constraints.
-In \cite{choiGPIisac24}, a generalized-power-iteration-based precoding method was proposed to maximize the sum achievable rate subject to beampattern MSE constraints.
-In \cite{kim:arxiv:24}, considering frequency-division duplexing, a downlink channel-reconstruction technique \cite{Darktwc25} was studied in the ISAC context.
-One key challenge in studying MIMO ISAC lies in the disparity between communication performance metrics (e.g., MI) and sensing metrics (e.g., CRLB and beampattern MSE).
-To address this, recent work has employed SMI as the sensing metric, inspired by the use of MI as an information-theoretic performance metric for sensing \cite{bell:tit:93, tang:tsp:10, tang:tsp:19}.
-For instance, \cite{wangUnifiedISACPareto2024} investigated the relationship between SMI and minimum mean-square error (MMSE) on the ISAC Pareto boundary and developed a weighted-MMSE (WMMSE)-based precoder algorithm.
-In \cite{shin:arxiv:25}, greedy radio-frequency chain-selection methods were devised by leveraging unified MI-based ISAC performance characterization.
+For MIMO ISAC systems, the fundamental tradeoff between communication MI and the sensing CRLB is characterized in \cite{CaireFTISAC2023, mimoCRBTWC24}.
+For MIMO ISAC precoder optimization, semidefinite programming (SDP)-based methods are developed in \cite{liuSDPtsp20, liuFanCRLBopt22} to enhance the sensing accuracy while satisfying prescribed signal-to-interference-plus-noise ratio (SINR) constraints.
+In \cite{choiGPIisac24}, a generalized power iteration-based precoding method is proposed to maximize the achievable sum rate subject to beampattern mean-squared error (MSE) constraints.
+In \cite{kim:twc:26}, considering frequency-division duplexing, a downlink channel-reconstruction technique \cite{Darktwc25} is studied in the ISAC context.
+One key challenge in studying MIMO ISAC lies in the disparity between communication metrics (e.g., MI) and sensing metrics (e.g., CRLB and beampattern MSE).
+To address this, recent work has employed SMI as a sensing metric, inspired by the use of MI as an information-theoretic performance metric for sensing \cite{bell:tit:93, tang:tsp:10, tang:tsp:19}.
+For instance, in \cite{wangUnifiedISACPareto2024}, the relationship between SMI and minimum mean-square error (MMSE) on the ISAC Pareto boundary is investigated, and a weighted MMSE (WMMSE)-based precoding algorithm is developed.
+In \cite{shin:arxiv:25}, greedy radio-frequency chain selection methods are devised by leveraging a unified MI-based ISAC performance characterization.